Thorsten-Trinkaus/PapyriAR/doc/docs/user/Introduction.md

 ### Marker

-Visualizations also consist of two marker, that don't hold any information.
+Visualizations also consist of two markers, that don't hold any information.
 As a result, these stay constant between different papyri.
 They are used by the AR framework to track the papyrus in 3D space.
 This is essential for displaying any data in the augmented reality.
-Beyond this the two marker serve different purposes respectively.
+Beyond this, the two markers serve different purposes respectively.

 #### Marker 1